-Father & Son (-4pts)
+Father & Son (-3pts)

 Sovereign & The Ravagers (-6pts)

-Pro - The Guardians (+10pts)
+Pro: The Guardians (+10pts)

-Con - Father & Son (-4pts)
+Con: Father & Son (-3pts)

-I thought Ego (Kurt Russell) wotked well in this movie but I thought the "father-son" element fell a little flat in the middle of that storyline.
-There was a fifteen to twenty minute section in which The Guardians were just kind of chilling with Ego on Ego's planet and it resulted in the most boring section of the movie.
-It was still easy to watch, but it was definite "step down" from the rest of the movie.
-Luckily the movie is a little over two hours and the rest of the movie more than made up for a twenty minute lull, but it was pointless enough to make it worth mentioning in this review.
+I thought Ego (Kurt Russell) worked well in this movie, but I thought the father and son story-line fell flat around the halfway point.
+There was a fifteen to twenty minute section in which The Guardians were just kind of chilling with Ego on Ego's planet and it resulted in a really pointless section of the movie.
+It was not exactly "boring", but it was definite step down from how entertaining the rest of the movie was.
+Fortunately, the movie was a little over two hours and the rest of the movie more than made up for a twenty minute lull, but it was pointless enough to make it worth mentioning in this review.

-Pro - Yondu (+6pts)
+Pro: Yondu (+6pts)

-Con - Nebula (-2pts)
+Con: Nebula (-2pts)

-Pro - Comedy (+8pts)
+Pro: Comedy (+8pts)

-Con - Sovereign & The Ravagers (-6pts)
+Con: The Sovereign & The Ravagers (-6pts)

 I did not think either of these groups worked at all.
 The Sovereign was more annoying than anything.
 They were a secondary storyline at best, they were too ridiculous, and were portrayed as a silly annoyance rather than actual threat.
 Then there were the Ravagers—specifically Tazerface's group—who were even worse.
 Once again, the movie portrayed a group of antagonists as silly instead of intimidating.